IstominArseniy/psr_tools/README.md

 # psr_tools

-The projects aims to combine various models and routines for computing pulsar secondary plasma characterisitcs and mean emission profiles into one self-contained Python library.
+The projects aims to combine various models and routines for computing pulsar secondary plasma characteristics and mean emission profiles into one self-contained Python library.

 ## Documentation